 Students can be placed on academic probation for one of the following reasons:

 Students on academic probation are required to submit and complete an OSAP Academic Probation form.

 1st time: You will be placed on academic probation by the Ministry:

-After the probationary period of one year is over, you will be required to upload a transcript updating the Ministry of your academic performance during probation upon reapplying for OSAP.
+After the probationary period is over, you will be required to upload a transcript updating the Ministry of your academic performance during probation upon reapplying for OSAP.

 2nd time: You will be restricted from further OSAP funding for at least one year by either: